 - 1. Interns must perform required number of hours doing contracted tasks at the internship site. - 2.
-Interns must maintain regular contact with their faculty internship advisor, meeting at least once a month. - 3.
+Interns must maintain regular contact with their faculty internship advisor, meeting at least three times over the course of the semester. - 3.
 Interns must maintain a collection of samples of their work throughout the internship. - 4.
 Interns must confer regularly with their on-site internship supervisor. - 5.
-At the end of the internship, interns must submit a portfolio of their work to their faculty supervisor and a report (5 to 7 pages, minimum 1,300 words) detailing the internship experience, including what was learned and gained.
+At the end of the internship, interns must submit a portfolio of their work to their faculty supervisor and an analytical report (5 to 7 pages, minimum 1,300 words) detailing the internship experience, including what was learned and gained.
+NOTE: BTW minors should see the minor advisor for portfolio specifications.